Originally posted: 6/3/2020

 He replied, “Isaiah was right when he prophesied about you hypocrites; as it is written: “‘These people honor me with their lips, but their hearts are far from me.
 They worship me in vain; their teachings are merely human rules.’

 You have let go of the commands of God and are holding on to human traditions.”

-Now, let's pause for a minute and notice the problem Jesus is highlighting.
-Jesus’ problem is NOT with God's law.
+Notice the problem Jesus is highlighting.
+Jesus’ problem is not with God's law.
 It’s that the Jewish leaders are making sure to obey the "human traditions" (the hedge laws) neglecting the "commands of God" (God’s law).